Transpennine Route Upgrade: History

-Before 2020
+2011–2021: Announcement and initial works

-The initial proposal in the 21st century was to electrify the line from Manchester Victoria to Leeds via Huddersfield, with some infill schemes around Manchester.
-This was announced in the 2011 Autumn Statement by the Chancellor of the Exchequer.
+The initial proposal to electrify the line from Manchester Victoria to Leeds via Huddersfield was announced in the 2011 Autumn Statement by the Chancellor of the Exchequer.
 The cost was cited as £290 million and the project was planned to start in 2014.
 In the 2012 High Level Output Specification (HLOS), it was announced there would be additional electrification from Leeds to Selby.